rapidez/docs/src/4.x/upgrading.md

 +  SCOUT_PREFIX="your_prefix_here"
 ```

-If you wish to use Opensearch you can add
+If you wish to use OpenSearch add this in your `.env`:
 ```dotenv
 SCOUT_SEARCH_BACKEND=opensearch
 ```

-to your .env

 ## Frontend changes